storj-archived/blog/content/post/community/what-every-node-operator-wants-and-needs-to-know-about-the-explorer-release.md

 We were pretty confident this would be a fairly low bar.
 We didn’t ask about the quality of that processor, but operating a storage node is fairly low demand when it comes to compute.
 While we expect a mix of faster processors, low-power devices like Raspberry Pis, and mid-level NAS devices, the one area that this matters is proof of work.
 Proof of work might be a challenge for the low power devices, but we’ll provide a tutorial for completing proof of work and generating a NodeID on a faster machine, then transfer that NodeID to the low power device.
 But so far, we're off to a good start.

-** 2. How much unused hard drive space can you share on the V3 network?**
+2. **How much unused hard drive space can you share on the V3 network?**

 **Answer:**